 Proofread your profile.

 Recruiters and hiring managers get first impressions of candidates by checking out their LinkedIn profile, and the LinkedIn profile is a reflection of a candidates’ personality.
 Writing mistakes can signal to a hiring manager that you are careless, and even the smallest typos or spelling errors on your profile can easily undermine your chances of getting that job that perfectly fits you.

 Therefore, it is important that you proofread all your LinkedIn profile sections before making it public.
 Luckily, Wordvice’s Premium Editing Service is designed specifically for job applicants who want their Linkedin profiles to look more professional.
 Our editors not only proofread for grammar, spelling, mechanics, and natural flow of communication, but also provide substantive comments about organization, content, transitions, and other language issues.
-See our Essay Editing Services and Resume Editing Services tp learn more about how you can prepare your application documents for submission.
+Check out our Essay Editing Services and Resume Editing Services tp learn more about how you can prepare your application documents for submission.

 However you decide to “brand” yourself in your profile, if you apply the tips discussed in this article, you will find that Linked in is a flexible tool that can powerfully enhance your job prospects.
 Use your LinkedIn profile wisely and you will find yourself more connected and engaged with the right people to take you where you want to go in your career.

 Wordvice Business & Writer Editing Services

 After landing that sweet job position with your LinkedIn profile, be sure to get English editing for any of your crucial business documents before sending them to colleagues or clients.
 See our list of business editing and writer editing services below.